jqnmunozdiaz/SO_dashboard/assets/documents/Methodological_Note.md

 **Last Updated:** November 2025

 ## Overview
 This dashboard integrates data from multiple authoritative sources to provide a comprehensive view of disaster risk, urbanization trends, and climate exposure in Sub-Saharan Africa.
 This note details the data sources, processing methodologies, and known limitations for each component of the dashboard.
+Users should be aware that, because the dashboard draws on multiple data sources, some estimates may not align perfectly.

 ---